Physiotherapy is offered to inpatients and outpatients, and in other clinics at the hospital.

 Clinic secretary 604-875-2729

-Orthopaedic cerebral palsy
+Orthopedic cerebral palsy

-The multidisciplinary clinic team at BC Children’s Orthopaedic Cerebral Palsy Clinic strives to provide excellent care to children with cerebral palsy and similar neuromotor conditions.
-With expertise in assessment, surgical management, and post operative care, the Orthopaedic Cerebral Palsy team is dedicated to providing individualized, family centered treatment for each child.
+The multidisciplinary clinic team at BC Children’s Orthopedic Cerebral Palsy Clinic strives to provide excellent care to children with cerebral palsy and similar neuromotor conditions.
+With expertise in assessment, surgical management, and post operative care, the Orthopedic Cerebral Palsy team is dedicated to providing individualized, family-centred treatment for each child.
 We are responsible for the assessment and treatment of your child’s bones and muscles.
 We will look at how your child moves, assess his or her abilities, and work to prevent and treat deformities of the spine and limbs.
 We collaborate with the child’s family, the community therapy team, and colleagues at Sunny Hill Health Centre, so we can provide comprehensive, coordinated orthopaedic management to improve the quality of life for children with Cerebral Palsy and similar neuromotor conditions.

 Tel: 604-875-2345 ext 7274